Get

 How do I know if my cat likes cheek scratches?

-If your cat is purring or has a relaxed posture while being scratched, then they are likely enjoying it.
-If they pull away or seem uncomfortable, then chances are they don’t appreciate the sensations of being scratched on the cheeks.
+If your cat is purring or has a relaxed posture while being scratched, they are likely enjoying it.
+If they pull away or seem uncomfortable, chances are they don’t appreciate the sensation of being scratched on the cheeks.

 What other signs of affection do cats show?

-Cats can also show their affection by nuzzling, head butting, kneading, licking, and even just making eye contact with their humans.
+Cats can also show their affection by nuzzling, head butting, kneading, licking, and even just slow blinking at their humans.

 Does scratching my cat’s cheeks help to bond with them?